 Toby Prosser - Co- Chair of Governors

-I am a Co-opted Governor with 2 children in the school; one in Y6 and one in Y4.
+I am a Co-opted Governor with 1 child in the school and 1 child at secondary school.
 I enjoy and participate in discussion around all aspects of the school, and whilst I believe that high achievement in education is important, I am also passionate about ensuring a broad and balanced curriculum for all children.

 Hannah Birkett - Vice-Chair of Governors